pingidentity/terraform-provider-pingone/docs/resources/resource_scope.md

 ### Required

-- `environment_id` (String) The ID of the environment to create the resource scope in.
+- `environment_id` (String) The ID of the environment to manage the resource scope in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `name` (String) The name of the resource scope.
 - `resource_id` (String) The ID of the resource to assign the resource scope to.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.

 ### Optional